-- To change the brushes, use the slot head screw driver to pop off the plastic retainer on the back of the brush holder assembly. - Remove the old brush assemblies and insert the new ones.
+- 5. To change the brushes, use the slot head screw driver to pop off the plastic retainer on the back of the brush holder assembly. - 6.
+Remove the old brush assemblies and insert the new ones.
 One corner of the terminal clip is beveled so that the brush can go in only one way. - 7.
 Snap the plastic retainer back onto the brush holder.
-The brushes may need some repositioning; wiggle them slightly to help them seat properly.
+The brushes may need some repositioning; wiggle them slightly to help them seat properly on the slip rings.